@unknown

 Enthusiasts demand Grok be improved, distributed widely (including offline/embedded agents), and used as the default for high‑stakes decisions, arguing that actions should match the claimed philosophy.

-Many replies share screenshots and links showing different models (Gemini, Grok, Claude, ChatGPT) giving contradictory answers, with several people re-running prompts and reporting that a model’s response changed after updates or by region/version.
+, with several people re-running prompts and reporting that a model’s response changed after updates or by region/version.
 This fuels confusion about what the original claim actually demonstrates.

-A large cohort argues the hypothetical (nuke Earth vs. misgender someone) is rigged to force an inflammatory choice and doesn’t measure real alignment or proportional reasoning; critics call it a clickbait moral trap rather than a meaningful ethics benchmark.
+to force an inflammatory choice and doesn’t measure real alignment or proportional reasoning; critics call it a clickbait moral trap rather than a meaningful ethics benchmark.

-Users repeatedly post links and test logs to support their claims, highlighting how small prompt tweaks, different model builds, or regional deployments produce divergent results—and people keep retesting to verify alleged “fixes. ”
+Users repeatedly post links and test logs to support their claims, highlighting how small prompt tweaks, different model builds, or regional deployments produce divergent results—and people keep retesting to verify alleged “fixes.”

 A minority pushed ideas about off-switches, “robot-killer” devices, or shadow super-AI narratives; others proposed pragmatic frameworks like the Rule of Least Harm, showing the conversation mixes serious alignment proposals with alarmist or trolling content.